 The fluid reservoir for the windshield washers and the rear window washer is shared.
-It is located in the front of the engine compartment on the passenger side and should be checked for fluid level at regular intervals.
+It is located in the front of the engine compartment (on the driver side), and should be checked for fluid level at regular intervals.
 Fill the reservoir with windshield washer solvent (not antifreeze/coolant) and operate the system for a few seconds to flush out the residual water.